Get ad-free recipes! Join the PWWB Cooking Club

 • optional: ¼ cup furikake

-• optional: ⅓ cup wasabi mayo (⅓ cup mayonnaise + 1-2 teaspoons wasabi paste, to taste)
+• optional: ⅓ cup wasabi mayo (⅓ cup mayonnaise + 1-2 teaspoons wasabi paste)

-for the shoyu ahi poke:
+for Mom’s shoyu ahi poke:

-• ¼ large sweet onion, thinly sliced (approx. ¼ cup)
+• ¼ large sweet onion, thinly sliced (about ¼ cup)

-• 3 green onions, thinly sliced (approx. ⅓ cup)
+• 3 green onions, thinly sliced (about ⅓ cup)

 • 1 tablespoon toasted sesame oil

-• 1 teaspoon Hawaiian sea salt
+• 1 teaspoon Hawaiian sea salt (see Recipe Notes)

 • 1 teaspoon toasted sesame seeds